· Lincoln J Bicalho · Development · 27 min read

 • Refresh token rotation implemented

-• Account lockout policy set
+• Account lockout policy configured (5 failed attempts, 15-minute lockout)

-• MFA available for privileged accounts
+• Multi-factor authentication available for privileged accounts

-• Token binding implemented
+• Token binding implemented to prevent token theft

-• Session timeout configured
+• Session timeout configured (30 minutes of inactivity)

 Monitoring & Logging

-• Application Insights configured
+• Application Insights configured with security event tracking

-• Security alerts defined
+• Security alerts defined (failed logins, anomalies, high-severity events)

-• Audit logging enabled
+• Audit logging enabled for all authentication and authorization events

-• Log retention policy set
+• Log retention policy set (configure based on requirements)

-• SIEM integration tested
+• SIEM integration tested (if required)

-Compliance Documentation
+Security Documentation

-• Security controls mapped
+• Security controls documented and validated

-• Audit evidence collected
+• Audit evidence collected and documented

-• Incident response plan ready
+• Incident response plan ready and tested

-• Disaster recovery tested
+• Disaster recovery procedures tested

-• Data classification complete
+• Data classification completed

-• Privacy impact assessment done
+• Privacy impact assessment done (if handling PII)

 Testing

-• Penetration testing completed
+• Penetration testing completed by qualified team

-• Load testing performed
+• Load testing performed at expected production scale

-• Security scanning passed
+• Security scanning passed (no high/critical vulnerabilities)

 • Vulnerability assessment done